tlorans/defi-gmx-v2/foundry/exercises/market_liquidity.md

 This contract interacts with GMX market pools, allowing users to deposit and withdraw tokens.

-You'll complete four main tasks in the `MarketLiquidity.sol` contract:
+You'll complete 4 main tasks in the `MarketLiquidity.sol` contract:

 1. Implement a function to receive execution fee refunds from GMX
 2. Complete the market token price calculation function